v-bliznyukov/labsSNA/lab1.md

 ### 2. How can you add/delete 3rd party repositories to install required software?
 Provide an example.

 #### Adding:
 As discussed in the previous question, in order to add a 3rd party repository we need to define this repository inside `/etc/apt/sources.list` or in a separate file inside `/etc/apt/sources.list.d` directory.
-The format is as follows:
+The format of the line one should add is as follows:

 -   Log in as root or a user with side rights
 -   Define type of the software archive (deb/deb-src).